Zoom bolsters its ecosystem with first batch of Apps Fund investments

 Community and charity

-- Pledge: Build to support fundraising through Zoom virtual events.
+- Pledge: Built to support fundraising through Zoom virtual events.

 DE&I and PeopleOps